EDB Annual Meeting celebrates successes, innovation, and more

 The Excellent 10

 This year’s Excellent 10 are projects selected by the EDB for their positive impact on the Pierce County economy in the previous year.
 The winners are, in alphabetical order: 7 Seas Brewing Company (Tacoma); America’s Job Center (Joint Base Lewis-McChord): Behavioral Health Hospital (Tacoma); Foothills Trail extension (East Pierce County); Infoblox (Tacoma); Lakewood-Tacoma Logistics Center (Lakewood); New Sound Transportation (Fife); RAIN (Tacoma); Union Club (Tacoma); and Wilcox Family Farms (Roy).
-Full project descriptions are available on the EDB website.

 Golden Shovel goes to the University of Washington Tacoma